- INDOCHINA TOURS

 Day 4: Sapa day tour

-This morning, meet your guide at your hotel and walk south of Sapa towards the busy village of Cat Cat.
+This morning, meet your guide at your hotel and walk south of Sapa towards the busy village of Cat Cat for 4th day of Indochina Highlights.
 The valleys that surround the village of Y Linh Ho are some of the most picturesque in the region, and this route allows you to explore one of Sapa’s less-traversed areas.
 Make your way along a gentle incline, through emerald paddy fields above a deep river gorge, before arriving on the river bank.
 Take a rest, dip your toes in the cool mountain waters and watch local children fishing with nets, before continuing deeper through the villages and terraces of the Black H’mong.
 Walk at your own pace and take in some of the best panoramas Vietnam has to offer.
 Enjoy lunch with a view at a local village restaurant before continuing through the valley towards the village of Lao Chai.

 Take a well-earned rest and enjoy a soothing cup of tea before learning the art of Batik painting.
 The beautiful textiles of the Black H’mong are famous around the world and Batik is a traditional part of H’mong culture.
 Under threat from modernization, Batik is now only practiced by a handful of villagers.
 Join a hands-on master class led by a local expert and take your creation home!
 You will be supporting a sustainable tourism project that supports local women and ensures this amazing art form is handed down to the next generation.